Energinet-DataHub/energy-origin/doc/guide_B2C_tenant.md

 ## Introduction

 This document contains a step-by-step guide on how to configure the ETT B2C production tenant in Azure.
+This is needed in case we need to configure Azure B2C again, if someone deletes it by accident.
+Can also be used by other teams, who needs a similar setup.

 ### Prerequisites